 Already one of the most beautiful and contemplative corners of Como, the Charlotte Partridge Ordway Japanese Garden has been transformed by recent renovations that have made it a “rising star” among North America’s public Japanese gardens.
-The garden will be the focal point for Como Friends’ virtual Sunset Affair in July, which will also mark the garden’s 40th anniversary—a milestone that’s even more meaningful if you know the garden’s long and winding history.
+The garden was the focal point for Como Friends’ 2020 all-virtual Sunset Affair, which marked the garden’s 40th anniversary—a milestone that’s even more meaningful if you know the garden’s long and winding history.

 Meet Me at the Fair: In 1904, Dr. Rudolph Schiffman, one of the original members of the St. Paul Park Board, traveled to St. Louis for the Louisiana Purchase Exposition, and was so captivated by the Japanese exhibit that he persuaded Como Park supervisor Frederick Nussbaumer to create a Japanese-style garden on St. Paul’s Cozy Lake in Como Park the following year.
 Created with plant material that Schiffman purchased from Yukio Ishikawa at the fair, Como’s very first Japanese garden never took to the Minnesota climate and was closed within a few years.
 But the tea lanterns he brought back from the World’s Fair have endured, and guide the way for visitors in Como’s present-day garden.

 “But if they’re cherished and loved by the right group of people, a garden can become the heartbeat of a community.
 When a garden like this inspires the support of gardeners, caretakers and the local community, it can recover even stronger.” –Tina Dombrowski, former Head Horticultural Curator